hyperledger/caliper/docs/vNext/Architecture.md

 2. Once the rate controller enables the next TX, the worker gives control to the workload module.
 The workload module assembles the parameters of the TX (specific to the SUT and smart contract API) and calls the simple API of the SUT connector that will, in turn, send the TX request to the SUT (probably using the SDK of the SUT).
   > __Note:__ The workload modules of each round can be configured in the [benchmark configuration file](./BenchmarkConfiguration.md).
 For the technical details of workload modules, see the [Workload Modules](./Workload_Module.md) page.

 During the workload loop, the worker process sends progress updates to the manager process.
-Multiple approaches are available for signaling worker progress, achieved by different observers.
-For the available methods, see the [Monitors and Observers](./MonitorsAndObservers.md) page.
+Progress reporting on the manager side can be enabled and configured with the `caliper-progress-reporting-enabled` and `caliper-progress-reporting-interval` setting keys.
+For details, see the [Basic Runtime Settings](./Runtime_Configuration.md#basic-settings).

 ## Process distribution models